Zdravko93/react_memory_game/README.md

 The goal of the game is to match pairs of cards.
 Users can:

 - Play the game with cards that are shuffled each time the game starts.
-- Flip cards to reveal their image and try to match pairs.
+- Click or hit enter or space buttons to flip cards to reveal their image and try to match pairs.
-- Track the number of moves and time taken to complete the game.
+- Track the number of moves and game log with player turns.
 - Restart the game once all pairs are matched.
+- Restart midgame
+- Change difficulty midgame
+- Read game log with turns played
+- See game difficulty level display
+- Card flip animations
+- Matched pair animations
+- Responsive design
+- Visually engaging

 ### Screenshot